How to Identify Your Organization’s Critical Roles

 They say the only constant is change, and this is certainly true of business leadership.
 Any organization can count on changes in personnel in key roles at some point, whether due to retirement, natural career progression, or a variety of other reasons.
-A sudden vacancy in a critical operational role can not only leave an organization scrambling to fill in, it may leave a significant gap in knowledge and experience that takes time to rebuild.
+A sudden vacancy in a critical position cannot only leave an organization scrambling to fill in, but it may also leave a significant gap in knowledge and experience that takes time to rebuild.

 Many companies are not prepared for the departure of key personnel: a Stanford University report found that 33% of companies don’t have successors ready to fill key C-suite positions.[i]
-And respondents to a KPMG global survey reported insufficient pipeline of future leaders and lack of internal candidates for critical roles as their top two talent management concerns.[ii]
-That’s why it’s so important to put succession management strategies in place ahead of time, and minimize the effect these inevitable changes have on business operations.
+And respondents to a KPMG global survey reported an insufficient pipeline of future leaders and a lack of internal candidates for critical roles as their top two talent management concerns.[ii]
+That’s why it’s so important to put succession management strategies in place ahead of time and minimize the effect these inevitable changes have on business operations.
 In this blog, we will teach you how to use SIGMA’s Critical Role Identification Questionnaire to identify critical roles and launch a robust succession planning process.

 The first step in creating a succession plan is to identify which key positions you should include in the plan.
-Essentially, you need to identify which roles have the greatest impact on your company’s performance, and would also be the most difficult to replace.[iii]
+Essentially, you need to identify which roles would have the greatest impact on your company’s performance, and would also be the most difficult to replace.[iii]
 Consider factors like leadership responsibilities, specialized skills, and strategic importance of the role.
-Selecting the right positions to focus on is important to the successful outcome of your plan.
+Selecting the right key positions to focus on is important to the successful outcome of your plan.

-So, how do you decide which roles are critical?
+So, how do you decide which positions are critical?
 When assisting clients with developing their succession plans, SIGMA uses our Critical Role Identification Questionnaire to help management teams focus their planning efforts.

-The questionnaire suggests four relevant criteria to use in evaluating which positions are critical.
+The questionnaire suggests five relevant criteria to use in evaluating which positions are critical.

-- Impact to business operations: How would day-to-day operations or business revenue be affected if this role was suddenly vacant?
+- Impact on business operations: How would day-to-day operations or business revenue be affected if this role was suddenly vacant?
 Positions that play a central role in core business functions or revenue generation should be considered critical.

 - Unique skillset or knowledge base: Does this role require skills or knowledge that would be difficult to replace, or demand specific experience in your company or industry?